The Abbott Institute

 The Robert S. Abbott Race Unity Institute envisions a community where healing and reconciliation are commonplace amongst people of all identities, social justice is upheld and honored, and people honestly engage in history in order to live more truthfully in the present.
 Ultimately, we strive to influence thought, which leads to changed hearts, which leads to changed behavior. --

 The Robert S. Abbott Race Unity Institute envisions a community where healing and reconciliation are commonplace amongst people of all identities, social justice is upheld and honored, and people honestly engage in history in order to live more truthfully in the present.
-Ultimately, we strive to influence thought, which leads to changed hearts, which leads to changed behavior.
-As such:

 The Robert S. Abbott Race Unity Institute holds: